The undersigned Parties :

 have together decided to form, in accordance with the law of 25th October 1919, an international association subject to Belgian law with the purpose of furthering scientific and educational objectives.
 They have fixed the statutes as set forth herein:

 The Association shall be named "UNICA - Institutional Network of the Universities from the Capitals of Europe", hereinafter referred to as "the Association".

 Article 2.
 Registered Headquarters

-The headquarters of the Association are currently located at the Université Libre de Bruxelles, B-1050 Bruxelles, Av.
-Roosevelt 50.
-These headquarters can be located anywhere else in Belgium based on a decision of the Steering Committee to be published in the Annexes of the Belgian Official Journal.
+The headquarters of the Association are currently located at the University Foundation, Rue d'Egmont 11, 1000 Bruxelles.
+These headquarters can be located anywhere else in Belgium based on a decision of the Steering Committee to be published in the Belgian Official Journal.

 Article 3.
 Purpose

 The main characteristic of UNICA is that the member universities are located in the capitals of Europe.
 They may thereby profit from their situation and from the similar political and social environment with which they are each confronted.
 Special attention shall be paid to co-operation in fields which result from this situation.

 Chapter II.
 Membership